MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 ## Advanced: PlayStream event action

-The other way to call a CloudScript function is as a PlayStream event action.
+The other way to call a CloudScript (Legacy) function is as a PlayStream event action.

 1. In any browser:
    - Visit the **PlayFab Game Manager**.